clottman/elizabethzaleski/pubs.md

 layout: default.njk
 ---

-# Online publications (some of these are also in my book, hint hint)
+# Online publications

-- "Hung Up," originally published online at <i> The Missouri Review</i>, where it was also a 2024 Editors' Prize runner-up, which is possibly the highest award nearly conferred on an essay about penises: https://missourireview.com/hung-up-by-elizabeth-zaleski/
+- "Hung Up," originally published online at <i> The Missouri Review</i>, where it was also a 2024 Editors' Prize runner-up, which is possibly the highest award nearly conferred on an essay about penises: href="https://missourireview.com/hung-up-by-elizabeth-zaleski/"
 - "The Trouble with Loving Poets" (titular essay in book), originally published online at <i>Hippocampus</i>: https://hippocampusmagazine.com/2017/02/the-trouble-with-loving-poets-by-elizabeth-zaleski/
 - "Take Your Medicine," originally published online at <i>The Normal School</i>.
-I like to describe my writing persona as like Allie Brosh with half the talent (I cannot draw!) or Cheryl Strayed with half the fortitude (I get hot easily!), which is why this graphic essay, about antidepressants, contains illustrations drawn by people who are not me: https://www.thenormalschool.com/blog/2018/9/17/take-your-medicine-by-elizabeth-zaleski-illustrations-by-kevin-abt-chad-miller.
-P.S.
-Do you know how I can reach Kevin Abt?
-I haven't been able to contact him for years, which is kind of normal for Kevin, but still.
+My writing persona is like Allie Brosh with half the talent (I cannot draw!) and Cheryl Strayed with half the fortitude (I get hot easily!), which is why this graphic essay, about antidepressants, contains illustrations drawn by people who are not me: https://www.thenormalschool.com/blog/2018/9/17/take-your-medicine-by-elizabeth-zaleski-illustrations-by-kevin-abt-chad-miller.

+# Print publications

 # Other projects